Potomac Plastic Surgery: Houtan Chaboki, MD

-Nonsurgical rhinoplasty, also referred to as liquid rhinoplasty, is a quick procedure that is performed in the office via awake, local anesthesia and requires little to no downtime.
+Nonsurgical rhinoplasty, also referred to as liquid rhinoplasty, is a quick procedure performed in the office via awake, local anesthesia and requires little to no downtime.
 Dermal fillers are soft gels that are injected into the nose to temporarily change the shape of your nose without surgery.
-Dr. Chaboki is a facial plastic surgery specialist who understands how combining facial fillers and BOTOX® Cosmetic injections can reshape the nose using only local anesthesia.
+Dr. Chaboki is a facial plastic surgery specialist who understands how combining facial filler and BOTOX Cosmetic injections can reshape the nose using only local anesthesia.
 For example, injections made in precise locations can camouflage a bump without surgery.

 Both patients considering a nose job for the first time or those seeking revision rhinoplasty may possibly benefit from nonsurgical rhinoplasty.
 Some patients may also “test drive” a new nose with nonsurgical rhinoplasty prior to surgery.
 Nonsurgical rhinoplasty, however, is not a replacement for surgery and permanent results still require surgery.

 While rhinoplasty is a commonly performed facial plastic surgery procedure, it is highly complex and requires a surgeon who has extensive training and experience for optimal safety and results.
 As a board-certified otolaryngologist and a board-certified facial plastic surgeon, Dr. Chaboki has the credentials needed to give patients the results they desire with both cosmetic and functional rhinoplasty.

 Yes, rhinoplasty results last indefinitely—if there is no trauma to the nose.
 The aging process will continue, but it typically doesn’t have a noticeable impact on the nose.

 What’s the best age for a nose job?